sasanka459/Learn.Net/BapinaDocs/classandobject/classaobjet.md

 ### CLASS
--class is a blueprint of object.it means calss can contains Constructors,method , properties and fields.
+- Class is a blueprint of object.it means calss can contains Constructors,method , properties and fields.
--The default access modifier of a class is internal.
+- The default access modifier of a class is internal.

 ### Nested classes (classes declared inside another class):
--The default access modifier is private.
+- The default access modifier is private.

 ### Object
--it is an instance of a class.
+- It is an instance of a class.
--

 ### example of class